Chagos Archipelago: Other

-Diego Garcia is currently the only inhabited island in the Chagos, all of which comprise the British Indian Ocean Territory, usually abbreviated as "BIOT".
-The UK considers it an Overseas territory of the United Kingdom, and the Government of the BIOT consists of Commissioner appointed by the King on the advice of the Foreign and Commonwealth Office.
+Diego Garcia is currently the only inhabited island in the Chagos, all of which compose the British Indian Ocean Territory, usually abbreviated as BIOT.
+The UK considers it an Overseas territory of the United Kingdom, and the Government of the BIOT consists of a Commissioner appointed by the King on the advice of the Foreign and Commonwealth Office.
 The Commissioner is assisted by an Administrator and small staff, and is based in London and resident in the Foreign and Commonwealth Office.
-This administration is represented in the Territory by the Officer commanding British Forces on Diego Garcia, the "Brit Rep".
-Laws and regulations are promulgated by the Commissioner and enforced in the BIOT by Brit Rep.
+This administration is represented in the Territory by the Officer commanding British Forces on Diego Garcia, the Brit Rep. Laws and regulations are promulgated by the Commissioner and enforced in the BIOT by the British Representative.

 There are no indigenous peoples living on the island, and the UK represents the Territory internationally.
 A local government as normally envisioned does not exist.
 Around 1,700 armed services personnel and 1,500 civilian contractors, mostly American, are stationed on Diego Garcia.

-As of 2012, the islands have a transitory population of about 3,000 (300 British government personnel and 2,700 United States Army, Navy and Air Force personnel).
+As of 2012, the islands have a transitory population of about 3,000 including 300 British government personnel, 2,700 United States Army, Navy and Air Force personnel.

 The Catholics are pastorally served by the Roman Catholic Diocese of Port-Louis, which includes the BIOT.

 Ecology

-The Chagos, together with the Maldives and Lakshadweep, forms the Maldives-Lakshadweep-Chagos Archipelago tropical moist forests terrestrial ecoregion.
+The Chagos, together with the Maldives and Lakshadweep, forms the Maldives–Lakshadweep–Chagos Archipelago tropical moist forests terrestrial ecoregion.
 The islands and their surrounding waters are a vast oceanic Environment Preservation and Protection Zone (EPPZ) (Fisheries Conservation and Management Zone (FCMZ) of 544000 km2), an area twice the size of the UK's land surface.

 The deep oceanic waters around the Chagos Islands, out to the 200 nautical mile limit, include an exceptional diversity of undersea geological features (such as 6000 m deep trenches, oceanic ridges, and sea mounts).
 These areas almost certainly harbour many undiscovered and specially adapted species.
 Although the deepwater habitats surrounding the islands have not been explored or mapped in any detail, work elsewhere in the world has shown that high physical diversity of the sea floor is closely linked to a high diversity of species.

 The biodiversity of the Chagos archipelago and its surrounding waters is one of the main reasons it is so special.
 As of 2010, 76 species that call Chagos home were listed on the IUCN Red List of Threatened Species.

 Coral

 The reefs host at least 371 species of coral including the endemic brain coral Ctenella chagius.
 Historically, the coral cover was dense and healthy even in deep water on the steep outer reef slopes.
 Thick stands of branching staghorn coral (Acropora sp) previously protected the low-lying islands from wave erosion.
 Despite the loss of much of the coral in a bleaching event in 1998 the recovery in the Chagos was remarkable and overall coral cover increased year on year to 2014.
-High water temperatures, however, caused coral bleaching in both 2015 and 2016 which resulted in the death of more than two thirds of corals.
+High water temperatures, however, caused coral bleaching in both 2015 and 2016 which resulted in the death of more than two-thirds of corals.